SchweizerischeBundesbahnen/api-principles/architecture.md

 API as a Product is closely related to the API First principle.

 ### `MUST` Expose standard APIs only when they fit to SBB's business domain language
 APIs must be consumer oriented and developer friendly.
-We design and build APIs in the language which is used by SBB's , because that is how our business partners and software development teams understand it's context and usage.
+We design and build APIs in the language which is used by SBB, because that is how our business partners and software development teams understand it's context and usage.

 Applications using _of the shelf_ software can be separated into the following categories:
 * **Type S** (Specific): The API uses a language that we also use within the SBB (often the case at very business specific software).